12-Ears/P1_Edward/README.md

 ### SVM version 3 (05.3)
 **Goal**: figure out whether to use other variables besides frequencies to make the prediction.
 **Conclusion**: Only frequencies should be used.
-If other variables are included, results will be too good (from last week).
+If other variables are included, results will be too good (from version 2).
 This was discussed and confirmed by the client as well.

 ### SVM version 4 (05.4)
 **Goal**: explore feature selection methods.